 Image segmentation algorithms are based on a variety of models.
-Some methods, such as Felzenszwalb and Huttenlocher's algorithm [3] are based on local models of texture and region size, while Shi and Malik's normalized cuts method [12] makes globally optimal divisions based on a matrix of similarity measures.
-Most similar to our work is Geman and Geman's image restoration algorithm [6], which uses two linked Markov random fields (MRFs) to denoise images.
+Some methods, such as Felzenszwalb and Huttenlocher's algorithm [3], are based on local models of texture and region size, while Shi and Malik's normalized cuts method [18] makes globally optimal divisions based on a matrix of similarity measures.
+Most similar to our work is Geman and Geman's image restoration algorithm [7], which uses two linked Markov random fields (MRFs) to denoise images.
 One of these fields, the line process, divides images into regions based on local image gradients and contour properties, such as edge continuity.
-Our model is very similar to the line process, but it is learned from data, while their model was hand-crafted.
-Poggio et al. [10] described the use of MRFs to combine different image features.
+Our model is similar to the line process, but it is learned from data and captures more shape information.
+Poggio et al. [15] described the use of MRFs to combine different image features.

 Recent work in learning segmentation and edge detection include Feng et al.'s work, which combined belief and neural network techniques [4].
 This work is closer to region or texture modeling than pure segmentation: their goal is to apply a set of predetermined labels (e.g. sky, vegetation) to images.
-Konishi et al. [7] have investigated the statistical optimality of common local edge detectors.
-Both methods rely on manually segmented training data, requiring a time consuming process that may produce subjective results.
-Weber et al. [17] perform unsupervised learning of object class models by assuming that the class examples are the most prevalent element in their image set.
-In many ways, this is the opposite of our approach to data extraction, in which we assume that the object samples are the novel, dynamic elements in a scene.
+Konishi et al. [9] have investigated the statistical optimality of common local edge detectors and Martin et al. [11] improved on standard edge detectors by learning detector parameters from a human-labeled database.
+These methods rely on manually segmented training data, requiring a time-consuming process that may produce subjective results.

 Borenstein and Ullman have developed a model of classspecific segmentation that learns to perform figure-ground segmentations for a particular class of objects by building a database of fragments that can be assembled like puzzle pieces [1].
 They hypothesize that motion could be a source of training data for their algorithm, which combines segmentation and classification.
+Hayman and Eklundh learn additional figure-ground segmentation cues from motion detection and prediction [8], but they are concerned with improving motion segmentation performance on video sequences by adding color and contrast cues, not with learning to perform the static segmentation task.